cloudmesh-community/book/chapters/os/ubuntu-usb-osx.md

 ### Install Etcher

 Etcher is a tool that allows you to easily write an ISO onto a USB stick.
-Etcher is integrated in the OSX GUI environment and allows to drag the iso into it for burning.
+Etcher is integrated in the macOS GUI environment and allows to drag the iso into it for burning.
 Etcher can be found at

 -   <https://etcher.io/>